 MLH work has been featured in press internationally including Vogue Italia, Vogue UK, Vogue India .
 Vogue Japan , Financial Times, Dazed and i-D magazine.
 The V&A is currently exhibiting several pieces in the "Fashioned by Nature' exhibition from April 2019 - an exhibition that begins a 3 year international tour that was created in London for the V&A museum (April 2018 - Jan 2019).
-Pieces are also featured in the museum book - The V&A shop is also currently selling a specially commissioned jewelry collection inspired by the concept.
+Pieces are also featured in the museum book - The V&A shop is also currently selling a specially commissioned jewellry collection inspired by sustainability and nature.

 BIO / PROJECTS